1. Output information

 How we quality assure and validate the data

-• checking the linking rate between the rental information and property attributes data to ensure the linking has not failed
+• the linking rate between the rental information and property attributes data to ensure the linking has not failed

 How we disseminate the data